pulumi/docs/content/docs/intro/concepts/project.md

 For stacks that are ephemeral or are used in "inner loop" development, the stack settings are typically not checked in to source control.

-For more information about configuration and how this file is managed using the CLI and programming model, [read more about Configuration and Secrets]({{< relref "config.md" >}}).
+For more information about configuration and how this file is managed using the CLI and programming model, refer to [Configuration and Secrets]({{< relref "config.md" >}}).